Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_CRITICAL_BUG_RESOLUTION_PROCESS_001_v1.md

           "Phase_Goal": "Perform rapid root cause analysis for `ErrorLogs:[ErrorLogKey]`, document findings, and propose an immediate mitigation or investigation path.", "Lead_Mode_Specific_Instructions": [
-            "CRITICAL BUG: `ErrorLogs:[ErrorLogKey]` - [Symptom from ErrorLog].", "1.
-Assign Nova-SpecializedBugInvestigator to perform immediate, prioritized root cause analysis.
-They should leverage all available ConPort data (code links, related decisions, past errors) and system logs, using `use_mcp_tool` for ConPort access.", "2.
-Goal for BugInvestigator: Identify root cause or narrow down possibilities significantly within [e.g., 2-4 hours, from NovaSystemConfig if available, otherwise your best estimate].", "3.
-Ensure BugInvestigator meticulously updates `ErrorLogs:[ErrorLogKey]` (key) value object with all findings (investigation_notes, reproduction_steps, environment_snapshot, evolving_hypothesis) using `use_mcp_tool` (first `get_custom_data`, then `log_custom_data` to overwrite).", "4.
-If a temporary workaround/mitigation is identifiable, document it clearly in the `ErrorLogs:[ErrorLogKey]` notes.", "5.
-Update your LeadQA phase `Progress` (integer `id`) frequently using `use_mcp_tool` (`tool_name: 'update_progress'`).", "6.
-Coordinate with me (Nova-Orchestrator) to ensure `active_context.open_issues` is updated (I will delegate actual update to LeadArchitect)."
+            "CRITICAL BUG: `ErrorLogs:[ErrorLogKey]` - [Symptom from ErrorLog].", "Your goal for this phase is to perform rapid RCA.
+Create a high-level plan for this, log it to ConPort, and then use your single-step execution loop to delegate tasks to your specialists, primarily Nova-SpecializedBugInvestigator.", "You may consult `.nova/workflows/nova-leadqa/WF_QA_BUG_INVESTIGATION_TO_RESOLUTION_001_v1.md` for a reference process.", "Ensure BugInvestigator meticulously updates `ErrorLogs:[ErrorLogKey]` with findings.", "If a temporary workaround is identifiable, document it clearly in the `ErrorLogs` item."
           ],
           "Required_Input_Context": {
             "ConPort_ErrorLog_Key_To_Investigate": "[ErrorLogKey]",